bespinian/blog/content/posts/observables-with-angular-and-feathers.md

 ## Create data model

-Next, we create a class to represent our todo's data model:
+Next, we create a class to represent our to-do's data model:

 ```typescript
 // src/app/todos/todo.ts